Gamification · Singtel · 2019

 Teach without words.

 Interactive onboarding instead of text tutorials.
-A 'safe room' gives infinite tries on the first play — no punishment, just discovery.
+A 'safe room' gives infinite tries on the first play.
+No punishment, just discovery.
 No translation needed.

 02